One Hundred Years of Solitude (TV series): Release

 A teaser trailer for the first season was released on 17 April 2024.
 Promotional stills were released on 18 October.
 The first two episodes premiered at the Círculo de Bellas Artes in Madrid on 22 November 2024.
 The series' first episode screened at the Biblioteca Vasconcelos in Mexico City on 28 November 2024.
 Its first two episodes were screened at the Havana Film Festival on 6 December 2024.
 The first season, comprising eight episodes, was released in its entirety on Netflix on 11 December 2024.

-A second season, also comprising eight episodes, is planned.
+A trailer for the second season was released on 17 July 2026.
+The second season was released in two parts; the first seven episodes were released on 5 August 2026 and the series finale was released on 26 August 2026.
+To promote the second season, Netflix held special screenings in selected Colombian cities.

 Reception

 On Metacritic, it has a weighted average score of 80 out of 100, based on 16 critics, indicating "generally favorable" reviews.